Global Ambassador Program

 - being a first-generation student abroad

-- Create a digital story and host discussions around it
+- Create a digital story or video about your experience abroad for the UW-Stout Study Abroad YouTube page and host discussions around it.

 - Gather other Alumni, International Students, and friends

 - Potential ideas include: potluck, game night, international movie night

 Event Tracking: Please utilize the Global Ambassador Event Tracking form to track your participation in events and your project.
 Please ask an event supervisor or staff at the Office of International Education to sign this form to acknowledge the event/project has been successfully completed.

 Timeline: The Global Ambassador program will start reviewing applications on September 1 each year.
 Upon successful completion, students will receive a Global Ambassador Certificate and will be recognized at the annual Leadership Awards ceremony.
 Projects must be completed by the beginning of April in order to be recognized.

 Application Instructions: Before applying, we recommend that you outline your detailed leadership project and brief answers in a Word Document, so you can copy and paste it into the application.
 In the application you will be asked basic information, why you would like to be a Global Ambassador and how being one will benefit you and UW-Stout's campus community.
 You will also be asked to select events you are interested in and to describe in detail your leadership project.
 Please be prepared because you will not be able to save and return to the application once you begin.